 I remembered that evening and how I'd felt so grown up, so beautiful in my brand new dress sparkling under the crystal lights of a hotel ballroom.
 Like a princess in a fairytale.
 To me it was magical and more than a little naughty, being allowed to stay up so far past my bedtime.

-That party had been my first; this one was my last . . .
+That part had been my first; this one was my last . . .

 Crushed velvet in cranberry red; my mother approved the dress for this evening.
 Curls of hair swept my neck, stiff with spray but glistening in the soft lamplight.
 No need to catch my own reflection to know that I was a vision.

-Men stared when I stood.
+Men stared when I stood up.
 Women stared.
 Upstairs, the deep, ponderous dong of a grandfather clock chimed once.
 I pretended not to notice the eyes following after me as I left the dining room.

-Warm light spilled from the spacious sitting room.
+Warm light spilled from a spacious sitting room, and I went that way.

 Fat, heavy flakes kicked into flurries swept the yard, shooting like glittering meteors through the glow of decorative lanterns.
 My life had become a carousel of images; dinners, fundraisers, ladies lunches . . . each memory melting into the next, blurring into a collage of sameness.